halbich/AdventurePluginDev/Documentation/custom/programming_documentation.md

 2. Call the Execute method on the current node.
 It can return either true or false.

-    1. If It returns true, go to step 3 directly
+    1. If it returns true, go to step 3 directly

     2. If it returns false, it means that a long running action was started.
 The execution should be temporarily halted and the method executing the graph will return, as some other object is now responsible for the flow of the dialog, usually the dialog presenter.